Gastric Banding Placement or Revision

 How much weight can I lose with the Lap Band?

 Lap band induces less overall weight loss than other procedures, though results vary widely from patient to patient.
-On average, a patient who undergoes the lap band surgery in Pottstown will lose between 40 and 50 percent of excess body weight in months and years following surgery.
-However, some patients can achieve much higher weight loss – especially with lifestyle changes.
+On average, a patient who undergoes the lap band surgery may lose up to 40 and 50 percent of excess body weight in months and years following surgery.
+However, some patients may achieve higher weight loss with lifestyle changes.

-Who qualifies for lap band surgery in Pottstown?
+Who qualifies for lap band surgery in Phoenixville and Pottstown?

 Only a surgical evaluation can determine whether the lap band is right for you.
 However, most otherwise healthy adult patients will qualify if they have a body mass index of 40 or more.
 Lap band may also be indicated for patients with a lower BMI who also have weight-related medical conditions, such as diabetes.